phillord/assess/README.md

 Release
 -------

+## Version 5.0 (SNAPSHOT)

 ## Version 0.4

-This release features the first feature added by an external contributor (thanks to Damien Cassou).
+This release features the first feature added by an external contributor (thanks to Matus Goljer and Damien Cassou).
 Assess now also supports the entire Emacs-24 series, after several requests; that this was possible was largely, if indirectly, due to Nicolas Petton's seq.el supporting all these versions

 ### Features